ethereum/eth2.0-pm/eth2.0-implementers-calls/call_021.md

 **Mamy**: That fuzzing outline seemed like it didn't check the bit patterns of the code path that were exercised by the framework.

-**Diederik Loerakker**: The randomization of the Block is done by let and that checks the coverage and then tries to randomize as best it could, but only the parts that improve coverage.
+**Diederik Loerakker**: The randomization of the Block is done and then checks the coverage and then tries to randomize as best it could, following the parts that improve coverage.

-Again, you don't want to first only run pre-states, it's more complicated than that.

 **Justin Drake**: It's definitely coverage driven and with a randomization aspect.